MathCancer/PhysiCell/README.md

 ## Release summary:
 Version 1.14 upgrades the Cell Beheavior Hypothesis Grammar (to version 3), including refinements to cell phagocytosis, effector attack, and cell damage/integrity in response to community discussions and peer review.
 It also introduces numerous refinements to cell division, random seeds, and randomized parameter initialization, as well as upgrades to PhysiBoSS and PhysiMeSS and bug fixes.
 Other refinements are "under the hood," including new GitHub actions and improved automation of testing, as well as improvements to MultiCellDS output.

+### Version 1.14.1 (13 Dec 2024):
+Version 1.14.1 primarily introduces bug fixes as noted below, but also introduces the first implementation of asymmetric division.

+Among the notable changes includes a more consistent handling of internalized substrates and conserved custom data on transformation and phagocytosis: they are now conserved in these processes.
+Several other features and changes are included (see below) as well as additional bug fixes (major and minor).
+Finally, the test suite will no test on MacOS 13 instead of the now-deprecated-in-GitHub-Actions MacOS 12.

+Please report any bugs or issues in Issues or in the PhysiCell community Slack workspace.
+Also, feel free to suggest new features in either location as well.

 ### Version 1.14.0 (15 Sep 2024):
 Version 1.14.0 Introduces Cell Behavior Hypothesis Grammar (CBHG) 3.0, enhancing the modeling of cellular behaviors with the addition of a new `Cell_Integrity` class and refined phagocytosis behaviors (now split into separate rates for apoptotic, necrotic, and other dead cells).
 The built-in "attack" model has been refined to include formation of a persistent synapse (with a spring adhesion) throughout the attack (which is tunable via the `attack_duration` parameter), and a clarified `attack_damage_rate` to denote the rate at which an attacker damages its target cell.
 The attacking cell also tracks how long it has attacked (may be useful for exhaustion modeling), whether it is or is not attacking, and the identity (cell pointer) of the cell it is attacking.